Creative-Rift/SWEngine-graphical/README.md

 ## Description

 This module built with OpenGL and GLFW provide several components to build your graphical project.
 OpenGLModule support linux platform.
-To create a graphical project you have to link all needed library with this module and your project.
+To create a graphical project you have to link all required library with this module and your project.
 Check our [documentation](https://docs.creative-rift.com/) for more information.

 ## Installation
 Just clone the project, and you can build the library.

-## Compiling
+## Compilation

 * Go to `module/`
 * Create a `build` folder